 AT&T

-• When it comes to public transit, revenue from the sale of advertising - a la bus ads, subway posters, rail cards, etc - is one of the most effective ways to defray costs to riders and taxpayers.
+When it comes to public transit authorities, revenue from the sale of advertising - a la bus ads, subway posters, rail cards, etc. - is one of the most effective ways to improve service and support the overall financial health of the transit system.
 SEPTA was no exception in its search for opportunities to create non-fare box revenues.
-Enter my team at Titan, SEPTA’s media concessionaire, who took a big swing pitching SEPTA and AT&T a mutually beneficial Naming Rights Sponsorship, wherein the telecomm giant would have year-round branding and ‘ownership’ of Pattison Station, in exchange for substantial compensation to the transit authority.
-We established an executable vision for the system-wide rebrand and the rest, as they say, is history.
-A groundbreaking five-year, $5M deal was penned - the first-ever for SEPTA, and a blueprint for subsequent station sponsorships (NRG, Jefferson, etc.).
-The agreement included station beautification, new digital signage, system-wide map updates, wayfinding signage, and an awareness campaign.
+As its media concessionaire, team Titan (me included) rose to the occasion, pitching SEPTA and AT&T a mutually beneficial Naming Rights Sponsorship, wherein the telecom giant would have year-round branding and ‘ownership’ of Pattison Station, in exchange for substantial compensation to the transit authority.
+We established an executable vision for the rebrand and the rest, as they say, is history.
+A groundbreaking, five-year, $5M deal was inked - the first of its kind for SEPTA, and a blueprint for subsequent station sponsorships (NRG, Jefferson, etc.).
+The agreement included station beautification, new digital displays, systemwide map updates, wayfinding signage, and an awareness campaign.
 Most importantly, “AT&T Station” built on SEPTA’s relationship with AT&T, which, at the time, was the only carrier providing underground wireless coverage.

 Graphic Design